labstreaminglayer/PicoNeo2Eye/README.md

 Copy PoseLSLOutlet.cs from this repo's Scripts folder to your project's Scripts folder.
 Attach it as a component to the `Pvr_UnitySDK > Head` object.
 When the application is run, head position data will be transmitted over a LSL stream with default name `Unity.VRHeadPose` and type `MoCap`.
 The channels are 'PosX', 'PosY', 'PosZ', 'RotW', 'RotX', 'RotY', 'RotZ', the last 4 forming a quaternion.

+In PoseLSLOutlet.cs, the stream nominal rate is set to 72 Hz, which is the expected update rate of the Unity game when running in the Pico Neo 2 Eye, and head pose is transmitted in `Update`.
+You could also use `FixedUpdate` and set the rate to `1 / Time.fixedDeltaTime`, as is done for the Gaze data (see below).

 ## Streaming Gaze

 Copy GazeLSLOutlet.cs from this repo's Scripts folder to your project's Scripts folder.
 Attach it as a component to the `Pvr_UnitySDK > Head object`.
 When the application is run, gaze data will be transmitted over a LSL stream with default name `Unity.TobiiGaze` and type `Gaze`.
 The channels are 'Timestamp', 'ConvergenceDistance', 'ConvergenceDistanceIsValid', 'GazeRayOriginX', 'GazeRayOriginY', 'GazeRayOriginZ', 'GazeRayDirectionX', 'GazeRayDirectionY', 'GazeRayDirectionZ', 'GazeRayIsValid', 'IsLeftEyeBlinking', 'IsRightEyeBlinking'.
 See `TobiiXR.GetEyeTrackingData` in the [Tobii API docs](https://vr.tobii.com/sdk/develop/unity/documentation/api-reference/) for more info.

+Note that this script currently sends gaze data during `FixedUpdate`.
+Thus, to control the rate of gaze data, you must go into your Unity Edit > Project Settings > Time > and change the `Fixed Timestamp` to be `0.01666667` (i.e., 60 Hz) which is the maximum rate the Tobii module can be sampled at currently.
+In the future the Tobii module may acquire data at higher rates (i.e., 90 Hz), so you may want to change this value.

 ## Streaming Gaze Events